dagger/dagger/README.md

       - Replace the existing `alpine` key under `extensions` with `foo`; similarly change `examples/alpine/Dockerfile` to `examples/foo/Dockerfile`
       - Add similar entries for each of the extensions you want to be able to call from your actions.
 They all follow the same format right now
       - You don't need to declare `core` as a dependency: it is built-in and always available to all extensions.
 1. Generate client stubs and implementation stubs
    - From `examples/foo`, run `cloak generate --output-dir=. --sdk=go`
-   - Now you should see client stubs for each of your dependencies under `gen/<pkgname>` in addition to helpers for your implementation under `gen/foo`
+   - Now you should see client stubs for each of your dependencies under `gen/<pkgname>` in addition to structures for needed types in `models.go` and some auto-generated boilerplate that makes your code invokable in `generated.go`
    - Additionally, there should now be a `main.go` file with a stub implementations.
 1. Implement your action by replacing the panics in `main.go` with the actual implementation.
    - When you need to call a dependency, import it from paths like `github.com/dagger/cloak/examples/foo/gen/<dependency pkgname>`